Skip to content

 You need balance, overdraft, and transaction information on a daily basis.
 For example, PFMs or ERPs.

 When you create a recurrent link, Belvo will asynchronously retrieve the historical information for your user (up to 365 days).
 After you receive the webhook notification that the historical data is available, you can retrieve it using GET calls as usual.
-Depending on your refresh rate, you will receive webhooks indicating whether a new account, owner, or transaction has been retrieved from the institution, which you can also retrieve using GET calls.
+Depending on your refresh rate, you will receive webhooks indicating whether a new account, owner, transaction, or bill has been retrieved from the institution, which you can also retrieve using GET calls.

 Any individual POST call you make will retrieve the following information: